qcxms/QCxMS/README.md

 - Collision induced dissociation (CID) calculations are now available.
 Set *cid* in the `qcxms.in` file.

 **The tblite library for xTB calculations**
 - The [tblite](https://github.com/awvwgk/tblite) library has been included into the program code.
-This keeps xTB up-to-date and increases the computational time for calculations done with GFN1- and GFN2-xTB.
+This keeps xtb up-to-date and decreases the computational time for calculations done with GFN1- and GFN2-xTB when compared to earlier versions.